-When do I use what?
+When do I use vacuum or forceps?

 In the past

-When I did my training forceps were much more popular that vacuum cups.
+In the past forceps were much more popular that vacuum cups.
 My preference now is using a vacuum cup.

-- Neville Barnes Forceps If the baby’s head was looking down at the floor (direct OA – occipito-anterior position) or looking straight up (direct OP – occipito-posterior position) and the obstetrician does not want to rotate the baby’s head
+- Neville Barnes Forceps If the baby’s head was looking down at the floor (direct OA – occipito-anterior position) or looking straight up (direct OP – occipito-posterior position) and the obstetrician does not want to rotate the baby’s head to OA.

 - Kiellands forceps.
 The baby’s head needs to be rotated as it is not a direct OA or OP.
 If the baby’s head is direct OP and the obstetrician wants to rotate the baby’s to OA position for delivery.

 - Wrigley’s forceps.
 When the baby’s head was very low and on view.
-Sometimes Wrigley’s forceps are used to deliver a baby’s head at a Caesarean section delivery
+Sometimes Wrigley’s forceps are used to deliver a baby’s head at a Caesarean section delivery.

 - Piper’s forceps.
 To deliver the baby’s head with a breech vaginal delivery.